 Hypertension stage 1: systolic blood pressure 130-139 mmHg or diastolic blood pressure 80-89 mmHg.

 Hypertension stage 2: 140 mm Hg or higher systolic blood pressure or 90 mm Hg or higher diastolic blood pressure.

 Hypertension crisis: If your blood pressure suddenly exceeds 180/120 mmHg, please wait five minutes and then test your blood pressure again.

 Both systolic and diastolic blood pressure are important.
 For people over 50 years of age, systolic blood pressure is usually given as the main cardiovascular risk factor.
-With the natural stiffness of the arteries and the formation of long-term plaques, systolic blood pressure usually rises with age.
-But studies have shown that in people 40-89 years old, each increase in systolic blood pressure of 20 mmHg or diastolic blood pressure of 10 mmHg doubles the risk of ischemic heart disease and stroke death.
+With the arteries' natural stiffness and the formation of long-term plaques, systolic blood pressure usually rises with age.
+Studies have shown that in people 40-89 years old, each increase in systolic blood pressure of 20 mmHg or diastolic blood pressure of 10 mmHg doubles the risk of ischemic heart disease and stroke death.